AdeDeepFishing/japan-101-for-foreigners/jobs/job-hunt.md

 ## 🧑‍💼 2.
 Society Route (中途 Mid-career or Non-Japanese-speaking New Grad)

 This is the path I took:
-- I had **limited experience** (only internships, which doesn't count in most cases)
+- I had **limited experience** (only internships, which doesn't really count in most cases)
 - And **zero Japanese fluency (😭 I'm actively learning right now...)**
-So I was kind of a “new grad”, but I couldn’t go the official student route, and that made job hunting harder for me.
+So I was kind of a “new grad”, but I couldn’t take the official student route, and that made job hunting harder for me.

 But **it’s still 100% possible.** Here's how I made it through.